pinnheads/notion-todoist-integration/README.md

 ![Todoist](./todoist_widget.jpeg)

-After it the tasks have been run it emails me the logs of the run.
+After the tasks have been run it emails me the logs of the run.

 ![Email](./web-email.png)